 In the past, most Chinese people grew up in a large circle of family and friends, whereas today, one’s entire life is characterized by a small circle of immediate family members and limited contacts outside of the home.

-Most young people today are the only child, and not only do they have no siblings, but they also have few relatives outside of their immediate family.
-Every child is on the top of the 4-2-1 family structure—with four grandparents, two parents, and one child.
+Most young people today are an only child, and not only do they have no siblings, but they also have few relatives outside of their immediate family.
+Every child is on the top of the 4-2-1 family structure — with four grandparents, two parents, and one child.

 Because of the one child policy, parents will stop even a little roughhousing with their children in order to prevent them from getting hurt.
 The infrequency of their interaction with other children for the same reason impedes the development of important social skills.
 Because of changes in the social fabric of China, people grow up caring little about others and more about themselves.
 As a consequence, extreme self-centeredness is leading to a desolate and isolated existence.